Manipulation and Massage for Pain Management

 The 2 main goals of manipulation and massage are to relieve pain and improve range of motion to help you increase your daily activities.

-These treatments are generally safe and very effective if done regularly.
+These treatments are generally safe and can be very effective.
 And any mild soreness or discomfort, such as fatigue and dizziness, typically goes away in less than 2 days.
 Osteopathic and chiropractic manipulation are some of the most popular complementary health practices in the US.
 In 2012, 8.4% (19.4 million) of adults reported using one of these treatments, according to a report from the National Health Statistics Survey.1

 Osteopathic manipulation is performed by doctors who apply manual pressure or force to treat certain musculoskeletal disorders and to restore overall health in the body.